jonathanturcotte/qclass/README.md

  which builds the bundle once without watching for changes, and `npm run release`, which runs uglifyjs on the source, and then bundles it once.

+Authentication stub - server parses the netId cookie To set from the client side, just run Cookies.set('netId', '12ozs'); with whatever netId you actually want in place of netId.
+Cookies is a global, so either manual setting through the developer console or calling it in client code works

 ## Authors
 Jonathan Turcotte,
 Omar Sandarusi,